psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 nervous.
 These guys never seemed to smile.

-Maya leaned forward "You'll know that the Apollo lunar base is mining up there but my project has focussed on self-replicating machines.
+Maya leaned forward "You'll know that the Apollo lunar base is mining up there but my project has focused on self-replicating machines.
 Several secret research projects are underway, I'm sure the NASA guys will want to talk to you too.
 We have actual working prototypes already by the way.
 The system is basically a hive structure with a micro AI at the top and branches down a